Kluvens/Microeconomics/Terminologies.md

 - negative consumption
 - negative production

+- Private market participants do not include the marginal external benefits/costs in their transaction choices, resulting in a private quantity that is different from the social optimum.
+- In large markets, private negotiation is no longer possible and government intervention is necessary to achieve the social optimum.
+- No transaction costs are a necessary condition for the Coase Theorem.
+- Public goods can be interpreted as an extreme case of a positive externality, as they represent a non-excludable external benefit that is non-rivalrous.

+If the production of a good generates a positive externality, a perfectly competitive market will tends to produce too little of the good.
+The social demand curve will be above the right of the private demand curve as it includes the marginal external benefit.

 ## Positive Consumption Externality
 It represents a benefit accrued to someone who is not involved in the consumption of a given good.